Nav-da-great/Computational_Physics_Projects/README.md

-# Physics simulations using VPython
+# Computational Physics simulations and problem solving using Python
 This repository documents my long-overdue journey into the self-driven exploration of computational physics, using interactive visualizations to build deeper intuition for physical phenomena, which is something that's often overlooked or easy to miss when learning solely through traditional textbooks.

 ## Why am I building this?